Spinal Tap (Lumbar Puncture) for Children

 A spinal tap may be used to measure the pressure of the CSF.
 To do this, the healthcare provider uses a special tube called a manometer.

-A spinal tap may also be done to inject medicine directly into the spinal cord.
+A spinal tap may also be done to inject medicine directly into the spinal cord and central nervous system.
 These medicines include:

 - Spinal anesthesia medicines before surgery